 To add insult to injury, my stepfather called me back the next day.
 “Mike, it will cost two hundred dollars to have these books hauled off for recycling.”
 Two hundred dollars!
 I had to pay to have my precious babies thrown into the trash!

-I gritted my teeth and sent him the check.
+Feeling sick, I sent him the check.

 More time passed.
 I soon had given away all 200 of the books I’d brought with me to Latvia.
 I sorely regretted having the others hauled away.

-One day I ran into a student who had read Wild Child in his English class--he recognized me from my photo from the back cover of the book.
+One day I ran into a student who had read Wild Child in his English class—he recognized me from my photo from the back cover of the book.
 He asked if I had any more copies.
 I told him, with pang in my heart, that no more copies existed.

 “You’re wrong,” he said.
 “They’re selling your book on Amazon.com.”